twilco/kosmonaut/README.md

 Kosmonaut's current implementation is heavily inspired by [Servo](https://github.com/servo/servo), sometimes taking code directly from it.
 Thus, Kosmonaut is licensed with the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

 Kosmonaut also takes inspiration from [Robinson](https://github.com/mbrubeck/robinson).
 Thanks to [mbrubeck](https://github.com/mbrubeck) for their great series of articles on browser engines.

+Finally, Kosomonaut's DOM implementation was taken from [Kuchiki](https://github.com/kuchiki-rs/kuchiki) and has been slightly modified to fit our needs.